OxCGRT/covid-policy-tracker/documentation/index_methodology.md

 ## Index methodology changelog

+- 08 December 2020: added H7 Vaccination Policy and edited format of x for H7 column for Government response index and Containment health index rows to 'x'
 - 29 October 2020: edited format of x for H6 column for Government response index and Containment and health index rows to `x`
 - 22 October 2020: added H6 Facial Coverings indicator
 - 25 May 2020: implemented v3 of index methodology.
 Altered sub-index forumula, created new indices (overall government response, containment & health, and economic support) and moved documentation to GitHub here